Updated: Apr 30

 An ounce of prevention is worth a pound of cure.

-With all of the crazy viruses going around this flu season, the best thing you can do for yourself is cultivate a robust immune system.
+With a pandemic, the best thing you can do for yourself is cultivate a robust immune system.
 While the media is telling everyone to panic, run, and hide from the current virus outbreak, the truth is that you can empower and create health for yourself and your family.

 Here are 5 ways to improve your immune system.